davidleston/timer/README.md

 ![license: MIT](https://img.shields.io/badge/license-MIT-blue.svg)

 A simple countdown timer with a focus on performance.
-~7kb download with a cold cache and <100ms to render with a warm cache.
+~ 4 kb download with a cold cache and < 100 ms to render with a warm cache.

 [See it in action here.](https://davidleston.github.io/timer/)